CondensedMilk7/pridontetradze.com/src/blog/facade.md

 What the client-side of the app decides, is to just use the schema it is being provided with to dynamically render components.
 This pattern is sometimes referred to as the facade pattern.

-Here's the [full code example](https://github.com/CondensedMilk7/ng-facade) in advance.
+Here's the [full code example](https://github.com/CondensedMilk7/ng-facade) in advance, as well as the [live stackblitz example](https://stackblitz.com/~/github.com/CondensedMilk7/ng-facade?file=src/app/app.component.ts).
 Mind you, this example is here just to give you an idea/inspiration.
 I wouldn't go around using the exact copy of this code.